amarkal/amarkal-ui/README.md

 ## overview

-**amarkal-ui** is a set of UI components that can be used for building anything from user contact forms to admin options pages.
+**amarkal-ui** is a set of UI components and tools that can be used for building user interfaces in a WordPress environment.

 ### Available Components